 When I finally made it home I sat there on the couch crying.
 I cried for hours.
 I went to bed still in disbelief.
-But something happened that morning.
-I woke up.
-I I looked at myself in the mirror and said, “You can make it!”, “If God brings you to it, he’ll bring you through it.”
-After that, I never looked back.
+But then something happened that morning.
+I woke up, looked at myself in the mirror and said, “You can make it!”, “If God brings you to it, he’ll bring you through it.”
+From that moment on, I never looked back.

 So you’re a single mom pregnant with twins, here’s what you need to know.